Had I seen it before: Nope.

 What IMDb says: Set at the intersection of the near future and the reimagined past, explore a world in which every human appetite, no matter how noble or depraved, can be indulged without consequence.

-I picked this show because I literally have no clue what it’s about, and that thrills the crap out of me.
+Why I picked it: I picked this show because I literally have no clue what it’s about, and that thrills the crap out of me.
 It’s really quite rare that we get that opportunity.
 When you watch the Breaking Bad pilot for this first time, you know it’s about a chem teacher that gets cancer and starts cooking meth.
 When you watch the Buffy the Vampire Slayer pilot, you know it’s about a teenage girl who slays vampires.
 Usually some combination of marketing materials and word on the street tells us a general concept before we watch.
 I mean, how could we decide which pilots to watch if we didn’t have any information about any of them?

 Somehow Westworld managed to get a decent amount of word on the street and awards nominations without me ever actually learning the premise, and so I was able to evaluate its ability to singlehandedly build its own world.

 What I liked: The premise here is off-the-wall in the best possible way.
 There’s this old west virtual reality world where tourists can go and fuck around as they please.
 All the robots (I think they’re robots?) have strict narratives they’re supposed to adhere to, barring interference by the tourists.
-Only in the pilot, there’s been some updates and things are starting to go awry and sometimes they aren’t adhering to the narratives.
+But in the pilot, there’s been some updates and things are starting to go awry and sometimes they aren’t adhering to the narratives.
 There’s a strong possibility that Westworld might not be safe for tourists anymore.
 From the very first scene I was interested to see what would happen next, and that feeling never went away.

 It’s also the kind of concept that makes you think about real issues without being too heavyhanded.
 Should humans really be given a virtual world where they’re allowed to act out every terrible impulse they have?
 Should we trust tech companies that offer such opportunities or is something bound to go wrong when we try?
 What happens when the lines between human and machine get too blurry?
 It’s the type of fascinating shit I’m happy to explore for years to come.